isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis.md

 From the last step (Process phase), after I reviewed the tibbles, structures, summaries and column names of the 18 files, I found several possible trends that could emerge from the dataset:

 - Activity trends: when users are most active (morning, afternoon, evening) based on the `ActivityHour` column.
-- Intensity trends: users' activity levels based on `VeryActiveMinutes`, `FairlyActiveMinutes`, `LightlyActiveMinutes` and `SedentaryMinutes`.
+- Intensity trends: when users' activity is more or less intense based on `VeryActiveMinutes`, `FairlyActiveMinutes`, etc. columns.
 - Sleep patterns: sleep duration and habits based on the `TotalMinutesAsleep` and `TotalTimeInBed` columns.
-- Recovery patterns: heart rates / recovery patterns based on `Value` column in the heart rate file.
+- Recovery patterns: heart rate patterns based on `Value` column in the heart rate file.

-Let's upload the 18 files to BigQuery and run SQL queries to explore the files there.
+Let's upload the 18 files to BigQuery and run SQL queries to explore them.
+While I could stay in R for the entire analysis, I feel more comfortable running SQL queries first, then exporting the results as .csv files to my local drive for further analysis and then plotting in R.

 ## 3) First steps in BigQuery